Spencer and No. 3 UConn host Seton Hall - WTOP News

 Storrs, Connecticut; Sunday, 12 p.m.
 EST

-BOTTOM LINE: No. 3 UConn hosts the Seton Hall Pirates after Cam Spencer scored 25 points in UConn’s 78-54 victory over the Villanova Wildcats.
+BOTTOM LINE: No. 3 UConn hosts the Seton Hall Pirates after Cam Spencer scored 25 points in UConn’s 78-54 win over the Villanova Wildcats.

-The Pirates are 11-6 in Big East play.
-Seton Hall is 7-5 when it has fewer turnovers than its opponents and averages 12.1 turnovers per game.
+The Pirates are 11-6 in conference matchups.
+Seton Hall is second in the Big East scoring 37.3 points per game in the paint led by Kadary Richmond averaging 9.7.

-UConn’s average of 8.7 made 3-pointers per game this season is only 0.2 more made shots on average than the 8.5 per game Seton Hall allows.
-Seton Hall has shot at a 45.1% clip from the field this season, 5.2 percentage points higher than the 39.9% shooting opponents of UConn have averaged.
+UConn’s average of 8.7 made 3-pointers per game this season is only 0.2 more made shots on average than the 8.5 per game Seton Hall gives up.
+Seton Hall has shot at a 45.1% rate from the field this season, 5.2 percentage points above the 39.9% shooting opponents of UConn have averaged.

 LAST 10 GAMES: Huskies: 9-1, averaging 80.2 points, 38.2 rebounds, 17.0 assists, 6.1 steals and 5.1 blocks per game while shooting 48.9% from the field.
 Their opponents have averaged 63.3 points per game.